-Pennywise Is Back – Trailer For Stephen King’s ‘It: Chapter Two’ Will Drop On Thursday
+Pennywise Is Back — Trailer For Stephen King’s ‘It: Chapter Two’ Will Drop On Thursday

-The clown-prince of horror drummed up a lot more than expected with the first chapter of this two-part nightmare, but will it be as successful in the second?
-Pennywise the clown is going to return to the big screen this fall with Stephen King’s It: Chapter Two which will be directed by Andy Muschietti.
-The first part was a huge surprise as it brought about a great deal of money around the world and now, the first trailer for the second chapter is coming this week.
+The clown prince of horror drummed up a lot more interest than expected with the first chapter of his two-part nightmare, but will the second It film be as successful?

+Pennywise the clown is going to return to the big screen this fall with Stephen King’s It: Chapter Two, which will be directed by Andy Muschietti.
+The first part was a huge surprise, as it brought in a great deal of box office revenue from around the world.
+Now, the first trailer for the second chapter is said to be coming later this week.

-In the second chapter of Stephen King’s horrifying tale, the Losers Club is all grown up and realizes that their worst fears are still alive.
+In the second chapter of Stephen King’s horrifying tale, the Losers’ Club is all grown up — and realizes that their worst fears are still alive.
 Not only do they have to deal with the everyday life of being an adult, but they have to face the clown that encompasses everything they dread.

-Bloody-Disgusting revealed that a digital billboard in Times Square has not revealed much, but it did let the world know when the first trailer for It: Chapter Two will drop.
-Fans can prepare for it to come this Thursday, but there isn’t really anything
+Bloody Disgusting revealed that a digital billboard in Times Square has not revealed much of what is to come for It: Chapter Two, but it did let the world know when the first trailer for the film will drop.
+Fans can prepare for the trailer to arrive on Thursday, May 9.

 One interesting thing of note is that the billboard reads, “Witness the end of IT” which could mean so many different things.